haskellfoundation/tech-proposals/proposals/CHARTER.md

 ## Purpose

 The HF Technical Track is an experienced group of people with knowledge of the Haskell ecosystem, responsible for the strategic technical direction on behalf of the Haskell Foundation.
 HFTT members should be either individuals responsible for a specific part of the Haskell ecosystem, or contributors and committers to parts of it.
-The members are selected by the HF CTO based on their expertise and reputation in the community.

 ## Responsibilities